-As defined by the National Association of Real Estate Investment Trusts, or NAREIT, FFO is a non-GAAP supplemental financial performance measure that excludes certain items such as real estate-related depreciation and amortization and the impact of certain non-recurring items such as realized gains and losses on sales of real estate.
+As defined by the National Association of Real Estate Investment Trusts, or NAREIT, FFO is a non-GAAP supplemental financial performance measure that excludes certain items such as real estate-related depreciation and amortization and the impact of certain non-recurring items such as impairment write-downs of real estate investments and realized gains and losses on sales of certain real estate assets.
 We believe FFO is a meaningful supplemental financial performance measure of our operating performance that is useful to investors because depreciation and amortization in accordance with GAAP implicitly assume that the value of real estate assets diminishes predictably over time.
-Additionally, realized gains and losses on sales of real estate generally occur infrequently.
+Additionally, impairment write-downs of real estate investments and realized gains and losses on sales of certain real estate assets (such as real property or real estate related debt investments) generally occur infrequently.
 As a result, excluding these items from FFO aids our analysis of our ongoing operations.
 We use FFO as an indication of our operating performance and as a guide to making decisions about future investments.